picovico/apidocs/docs/videos/index.md

 - URL: `/me/videos/<video_id>`
 - METHOD: `PUT`
 - QUERY PARAMS:
     - `preview`: (optional) Set this value to 1 if preview is required.
+    - `render`: (optional) Set this value to 1 if along with preview rendering is also required
 - HEADERS:
     - `X-Access-Token`: (required) Token Provided by Picovico.
     - `X-Access-Key`: (required) Access Key Provided by Picovico.